 You cannot lose your student visa or right to study at UNSW for reporting an incident.

-Note: UNSW is currently developing a specific Sexual Misconduct Policy which will address how the university will respond to complaints of sexual assault and harassment.
-As at July 2017, this specific policy is not yet in effect.
+Note: UNSW has a specific Sexual Misconduct Prevention & Response Policy which addresses how the university will respond to complaints of sexual assault and harassment.

 More info on UNSW services that you can access can also be found here.

 Arc Legal & Advocacy can help you if you wish to make a complaint about harassment.

 No. It is always your choice whether to report an incident or not.
 There is no obligation (legal or otherwise) for you to report an incident.

 Yes.
 If you don’t want to make a formal complaint, you can anonymously report the incident to the police through this form.
 You can also make anonymous reports to UNSW through their online portal.

 Reporting can be a valuable tool.
 Even without your personal details, statistics about where assaults commonly happen, when, how, and how many, and who can help both UNSW and the government develop policy, allocate resources, increase funding and improve community education.

 When do I have to report an incident?